 Here are some tips that will help you clean your home as quickly as possible and keep it clean with minimum effort.

-Get your children to do age-appropriate chores (see our chore chart printables).
+- Get your children to do age-appropriate chores (chore charts for kids).